-Serbia: Gas market liberalization by Energy Ministry12.
-December 2013. / News Serbia Energy
+Serbia: Gas market liberalization by Energy Ministry, News Serbia Energy

 Srbijagas current gas importer and distributor monopoly has to enter into restructuring and distribution of activities within the company and the government needs to make a decision about it, Serbia’s Minister of Energy Zorana Mihajlovic.
 Ministry proposal is based on the proposal that one new company Transgas is formed, which would deal with gas transmission and trade, and Srbijagas, which would be responsible for gas distribution.

 A proposal put forward by the management of the Serbian gas producer to restructure the company by forming a national energy holding company could result in the entire Srbijagas being purchased by someone who pays its debts, Mihajlovic said at a press conference in the Serbian government.